Official League Rules (2021)

 Teams are strongly encouraged to finalize and submit their rosters in advance of the deadline so as to lessen the burden on the webmaster.

-Minimum Age Requirement: Eligibility to participate in the League is open to players who are or will be 18 years of age in the calendar year of the current season.
+Minimum Age Requirement: Eligibility to participate in the League is open to players who are or will be 18 years of age in the calendar year of the current season, and have graduated high school.
 Player age is determined on a calendar year basis (i.e., what age a player turns during the applicable calendar year).

 Proof of Age: Upon request, all players must be able to provide proof of age if challenged by the opposing team.
 If a player cannot provide proof of age, they shall be disqualified and expelled from that game.
 Any goals scored by a player who is unable to provide proof of age shall be disallowed.